London, Hong Kong & New York

 Christie’s 20th Century Evening sales top £198 million; Banksy’s Game Changer realises £16,758,000; world records for six artists

-From his love of textiles to his mastery of colour in his paintings, prints and drawings.
-Illustrated with works offered at Christie’s
+From his love of textiles to his mastery of colour and line, an overview of the endlessly innovative artist, with works offered at Christie’s

 A 360-view of our upcoming auctions in London, showcasing works by some of the most renowned names in Impressionist, modern, post-war and contemporary art

-His haunting paintings explore the human subconscious, but Ernst was also a fabulous colourist and a brilliant technician
+Max Ernst’s haunting paintings explore the subconscious, but he was also a fabulous colourist and a brilliant technician

 Eight names you should have on your radar, as selected by Christie’s specialists Tessa Lord, Anna Touzin and Isabel Millar